-Vietnam's Manufacturing Sector Ends 2016 On Strong Note
+Vietnam's Manufacturing Sector Ends 2016 On A Strong Note

 TPP deal set to fail

 One exception to the generally positive picture is the probable cancellation of the Trans-Pacific Partnership (TPP) trade agreement by the United States under President Trump.
-We had noted in the past that Vietnam was set to be one of the key beneficiaries of the deal, but with the largest economy pulling out of proceedings the TPP is effectively dead.
-This means that Vietnamese firms won't see the longer-term benefits of tariff-free trade with the US in areas such as textiles and clothing, a major export industry.
+We had noted in the past that Vietnam was set to be one of the key beneficiaries of the deal, but with the largest economy pulling out of proceedings, the TPP is effectively dead.
+This means Vietnamese firms won't see the longer-term benefits of tariff-free trade with the US in areas such as textiles and clothing, a major export industry.

 Despite this setback, the near-term outlook for Vietnam remains positive.
 The PMI data will continue to be an important indicator in showing how the manufacturing sector performs during 2017.
 The January PMI data are set for release on February 2nd.